8 Gaussian Processes

 We can see that outside of the range of the observed data, the model with \(\sigma=1\) is more confident in its predictions.

 Now, instead of using GP to fit a known function (\(\sin\)), we will apply it to a real-world data set.
 We will use the motorcycle accident data set from the MASS package.
 The data set contains accelerator readings taken through time in a simulated experiment on the efficacy of crash helmets.
+This data is non-linear and exhibits varying curvature, making it an excellent candidate for GP regression where linear models would fail.

 Example 8.3 (Gaussian Process for Motorcycle Accident Data) We first estimate the length scale parameter \(l\) using the laGP package.